ekinkaradag/abodecoin/README.md

 Development process
 -------------------

-Developers work in their own trees, then submit pull requests when they think their feature or bug fix is ready.

-If it is a simple/trivial/non-controversial change, then one of the Abodecoin development team members simply pulls it.
+If it is a simple/trivial/non-controversial change, then I simply pull it.

 If it is a *more complicated or potentially controversial* change, then the patch submitter will be asked to start a discussion with the devs and community.